ECW-MYRP supports education in emergency partners to validate education needs assessment for South Sudan.

 Additionally, cases of dropout among boys were attributed to lack of school fees, Cattle rearing and lack of food, Employment, Marriage, Insecurity in or around schools.
 The respondents also noted that there is an inadequate number of schools in the remote areas of South Sudan following years of conflicts.

 George Mogga, the Director-General of the Directorate of Planning and Budgeting in the Ministry of General Education and Instruction said:

 “Most of the returnees are coming to a village without school, but before they left, there were schools.
 However, most have expressed interest in joining TVET to earn skills for making a living.”

 The TVET opportunity is in line with ECW’s objective of ensuring that out-of-school children (OOSC) in priority areas have flexible, responsive routes into learning opportunities that support their transition into further levels of education and their holistic wellbeing and development.

 Some of the needs projected by the respondents include regular payment of teachers’ salaries, rehabilitation of school infrastructure, including classrooms, supply of teaching and learning materials, school equipment such as benches and chalkboards, school feeding programs, and assistive devices for persons living with disabilities, among others.

-As grant agents, Save the Children International led consortium with Norwegian Refugee Council (NRC) and Finn Church Aid (FCA) works with 17 Implementing Partners to ensure that the project objectives are achieved working across 6 States in South Sudan – under the direct supervision of the Education Can Not Wait (ECW) Steering Committee chaired by the Undersecretary in the Ministry of General Education and Instruction and co-chaired by FCDO and USAID.
+Save the Children International, Norwegian Refugee Council (NRC) and Finn Church Aid (FCA) as grantee agencies work together with 17 Implementing Partners across 6 States in South Sudan – under the leadership of the Ministry of General Education and Instruction.